Purdue Fort Wayne Mastodons baseball

-The Purdue Fort Wayne Mastodons baseball team is the varsity intercollegiate baseball program of Purdue University Fort Wayne in Fort Wayne, Indiana, United States.
-The program's first season was in 1970, and it has been a member of the NCAA Division I Horizon League since the start of the 2021 season.
-Its home venue is Mastodon Field, located on Purdue Fort Wayne's campus.
-Doug Schreiber is the team's head coach starting in the 2020 season.
-The program has appeared in 0 NCAA Tournaments.
-It has won zero conference tournament championships and 0 regular season conference titles.
-As of the start of the 2020 Major League Baseball season, 0 former Mastodons have appeared in Major League Baseball.
+The Purdue Fort Wayne Mastodons baseball team was the varsity intercollegiate baseball program of Purdue University Fort Wayne in Fort Wayne, Indiana, United States.
+The program's first season was in 1970, and it was a member of the NCAA Division I Horizon League since the start of the 2021 season.
+The program was discontinued in May 2025.
+Its home venue was Mastodon Field, located on Purdue Fort Wayne's campus.
+Doug Schreiber was the team's head coach starting in the 2020 season.

 History

 Early history

 The program's first season of play was 1970.